beltranaceves/jalangi-dynamic-slicer/README.md

 # Backwards Dynamic Slicer - Jalangi2

-Proof of concept backwards dynamic slicer written in Jalangi2, a framework for writing dynamic analyses for JavaScript.
+Proof of concept backward dynamic slicer written in Jalangi2, a framework for writing dynamic analyses for JavaScript.

 ## Getting Started